renpy/renpy/sphinx/source/screens.rst

     This gives an action that is run when the key is pressed.
 This property is mandatory.

+`capture`
+    If true, the default, the event will capture, and will not be processed by other displayables.
+If false and the action does not end the interaction, the event will be procssed by other displayables.

 It takes no children.

 ::